SacredData/hyper-music/docs/README.md

 Do `jekyll build -d docs` to re-build your jekyll site into the `docs` directory.

 This approach enables your page to be 100% compatible with GitHub Pages, making publishing updates free, reliable, and easy.

+## The Future

+Right now, the project as-is works well for my purposes.
+It needs to be generalized further before it is an appropriate thing for others to fork.

+Even then, this is not the most intuitive interface for musicians that lack the necessary technical expertise to get up and running quickly.
+Comfort with the command line, with bash, and with text editors - not to mention, with the jekyll project - will be necessary for this template to be used successfully.

+For this project to serve the average musician effectively, we will need to make graphical interfaces and forms which allow users to easily fill in the front matter and metadata.
+We'll also need to further automate the generation of all metadata from the music assets themselves.

 ## Acknowledgements